jshrdt/ML2-final/README.md

 ____

-### Recommendation for testing, files no particular order:
+### Recommendation for testing, files in no particular order:

 First: Unzip .npy files